The distribution coefficient describes the relative concentrations of a chemical compound in two immiscible solvents.

 The equilibrium constant, called the distribution coefficient (or partition coefficient) is given by:

 If the compound is more soluble in the organic phase, the distribution coefficient will be greater than 1.
-If it’s more soluble in the aqueous phase, the coefficient will be less than 1.
-This coefficient is important in various fields like pharmacology, where it helps to predict how a drug will behave in the body (its absorption, distribution, and excretion), and in environmental science, where it can indicate how a pollutant might move between water and soil or sediments.
+If it is more soluble in the aqueous phase, the coefficient will be less than 1.
+This coefficient is important in various fields, like pharmacology, where it helps predict how a drug will behave in the body (its absorption, distribution, and excretion), and in environmental science, where it can indicate how a pollutant might move between water and soil.

 Question